usnistgov/REFPROP-docs/index.md

 wine NIST2310.exe
 ```

-To force 32-bit mode on 64-bit OS (recommended for REFPROP, it doesn't seem to work in a 64-bit wine environment) see https://askubuntu.com/questions/136714/how-to-force-wine-into-acting-like-32-bit-windows-on-64-bit-ubuntu
+To force 32-bit mode on 64-bit OS (recommended for REFPROP, it doesn't seem to work in a 64-bit wine environment) see [how to foce wine into acting like 32-bit windows on 64-bit ubuntu](https://askubuntu.com/questions/136714/how-to-force-wine-into-acting-like-32-bit-windows-on-64-bit-ubuntu)

 ## REFPROP is a Program, not a Database Containing Measurements
 The REFPROP "database" is actually a program and does not contain any experimental information, aside from the critical and triple points of the pure fluids.
 The program uses equations for the thermodynamic and transport properties to calculate the state points of the fluid or mixture.
 These equations are the most accurate equations available worldwide.
 A link to one of these equations for R-125 is given below.
 Their high accuracy is obtained through many coefficients in the equations, and thus the calculation speed will be slower than other equations such as the Peng-Robinson cubic equations.
 The equations are generally valid over the entire vapor and liquid regions of the fluid, including supercritical states; the upper temperature limit is usually near the point of decomposition of the fluid, and the upper pressure (or density) limit is defined by the melting line of the substance.